 If you haven’t read Carol S. Dweck’s Mindset: The New Psychology of Success, I suggest you start there.
 In her groundbreaking book, Dweck differentiates between a fixed mindset and a growth mindset.

 A fixed mindset is a belief that our talents are unique gifts or fixed traits.
 Here, intelligence is set in stone at birth.
 A growth mindset is a belief that intelligence can be developed through hard work, good strategies, and input from others.
 Individuals who have a growth mindset capitalize on setbacks.

 Once you adjust your attitude toward failure, you can teach your child how to deal with a bad grade or report card.
 After all, a lot of growth comes from failing (and failing often).

-Growth mindset is more than just a buzzword.
+A growth mindset is more than just a buzzword.
 It’s a lifestyle!

 Besides, failure itself isn’t inherently bad.

 Failure Itself Isn’t Bad; It’s What Comes After That Matters.

 For decades, kids have participated in a rat race to scurry to the top of the GPA ladder.
 Competition has gotten so fierce that I have witnessed my own children panic and break down over a bad quiz or test grade.
 Kids are more stressed and anxious than ever before.